 If they are non-hybrid self-pollinators not mentioned above, then you will be able to easily produce the next true-to-type crop from their seeds.
 If they are cross-pollinators, things are a bit more complicated and your next crop may be less predictable.

-- Make sure the variety you want to take seed from is not hybrid
+- Make sure the variety is heirloom, not hybrid

 - Grow only one variety of this vegetable in your garden